abrj/PCPP/Ex_4_mandatory/ReadMe.txt

 	the result 5.5 ns might be surpricing.
 One must keep in mind that it takes longer with a lower count, and this is likely the reason that the number is not 5.0 ns.

+Assignment 4.3

+1:
+See \pcpp-week04\Outputs\Exercise_4.3.1.txt

+2:
+See \pcpp-week04\Outputs\Exercise_4.3.2.JPG

+3:
+Everything with the exception of perhaps number 5 looks fine.
+At 5 a spike occurs, probably because of something else stealing resources.
+We see that the curve decreases a lot in the first couple of threads, until one point where the creation of threads makes the program slower because it cannot run all the (expensive) threads that were created.

+4:
+See \pcpp-week04\Outputs\Exercise_4.3.4.txt

+	The stability does not seems to have increased compared to the LongCounter, in fact the number of "spikes" are the same.
+	We can also observe that the pattern behave (as expected) the same.
+	The time increases until such point where it is no longer worth creating new threads.
+	This occurs at the exact same spot (10) as using the LongCounter.
+	We can also observe a general decrease in time spent.

+	Generally built-in classes are optimized and efficient.
+If there are no special requirements, one should use the in-built ones.
+	There is no need to reinvent the wheel - if it's not a special type of wheel.

+5:
+See \pcpp-week04\Outputs\Exercise_4.3.5.txt

+	The running time is roughly the same.
+	A couple of qualified guesses to why this happens could be
+	1) the JIT compiler performs some clever optimizations
+	2) The AtomicLong is built for this? - We have not tested this on the LongCounter.